After we have confirmed your eligibility for the study we will carry out some initial study assessments:

 - Asking you about any significant new medical conditions since your last visit and any new medications you’re taking

-If your condition is found to progress over the course of the study you will be invited for a further bone marrow biopsy and scan.
+If your condition is found to progress over the course of the study you will be invited for a further bone marrow biopsy and scan, your involvement in the study will then be over.